Colonial (Amtrak train)

-The Colonial was an Amtrak intercity passenger train that operated between Boston, Massachusetts, and Newport News, Virginia, from 1976 to 1992.
+The Colonial was an Amtrak intercity passenger train that operated between Boston, Massachusetts and Newport News, Virginia from 1976 until 1992.
 It was introduced on June 15, 1976, to replace the lightly-used Charlottesville-Newport News section of the James Whitcomb Riley.
 Certain trips were known as the Senator and Tidewater beginning in the late 1970s.
 The Richmond-New York City Virginian was added in 1984, with some trips called Potomac from 1985 to 1988.

 The Colonial was renamed Old Dominion on October 24, 1992, as part of a series of service changes.
 Several name changes of Virginia service over the next three years created the Chesapeake, Gotham Limited, James River, New England Express, Tidewater Express, and Manhattan Express, and added a second Richmond trip.
 Virginia service was merged into the NortheastDirect brand in 1995.
 A second daily round trip was added as the Twilight Shoreliner in 1997.
 After subsequent service changes, Amtrak service to Newport News continues as part of the Northeast Regional brand.